Climate change in the United States: Greenhouse gas emissions

 The U.S. has higher annual per capita emissions than China, which has more total annual emissions.

 Cumulatively over time, U.S. emissions have caused more economic damage globally than any other nation.

 Though the U.S.'s per capita and per GDP emissions have declined significantly, the raw numerical decline in emissions is much less substantial.

+Since 1850, the United States has cumulatively contributed the greatest amount of greenhouse gases of any nation or region.

 The U.S. has been the predominant producer of natural gas, which includes the greenhouse gas methane.